julioberina/CS4310Project/README.md

 * `make test2`
 * `make test3`

-For any other file, the format above
+For any other file, the format for running the program with that file is shown above this text